The 355: Production

 Jessica Chastain proposed the idea for a female-led spy film in the same spirit as the Mission: Impossible and James Bond series to her Dark Phoenix director Simon Kinberg while in production on that film.
 The concept was built upon and in May 2018, it was announced that Kinberg would direct the film with Chastain producing, in addition to her starring alongside Marion Cotillard, Penélope Cruz, Fan Bingbing, and Lupita Nyong'o.
 The project was pitched to buyers during the 2018 Cannes Film Festival, with Global Road Entertainment and Amazon Studios bidding for the distribution rights, and Universal Pictures ultimately winning the U.S. and U.K. distribution rights for $20 million.

-In February 2019, Chastain put out a request for suggestions in regards to the casting of male actors.
+In February 2019, Chastain put out a request for suggestions in regard to the casting of male actors.
 In May 2019, it was announced Sebastian Stan and Édgar Ramírez had joined the cast of the film, with Cotillard dropping out.
 Diane Kruger was added in June, replacing Cotillard.
 Filming began in July 2019, shooting between Paris, Morocco and London, using locations including Senate House.
 In September 2019, Emilio Insolera joined the cast of the film.
 Additional filming took place in London in July 2020 with precaution protocols due to the COVID-19 pandemic.
 Tom Holkenborg composed the musical score of the film.
 After the trailer's release in October 2020, the casting of Cruz, a Spanish actress, as a Colombian psychologist attracted criticism.
 Chastain defended the decision, saying she wanted to evaluate "the international common thread that connects us all" and emphasize the importance of characters that "all come together to form an alliance beyond borders".

 Release

 Theatrical

 The film was released by Universal Pictures on January 7, 2022.
-It was originally scheduled to be released on January 15, 2021, but was delayed to January 14, 2022, due to the COVID-19 pandemic, before moving up by a week to January 7.
+It was originally scheduled to be released on January 15, 2021, but was pushed back a year from January 15, 2021, to January 14, 2022, due to the COVID-19 pandemic, before moving up by a week from January 14, to January 7.
 The film was released through video-on-demand on January 28, 2022.
 The film began streaming on Peacock on February 22, 2022.
 It was released on DVD and Blu-ray that same day, by Universal Pictures Home Entertainment.
 In the United Kingdom, it was released on DVD and Blu-Ray by MediumRare Entertainment, a division of Fremantle on April 24, 2022.